todd-valentine/ProductRequirementsDocumentSample/README.md

 # ProductRequirementsDocumentSample
-A Product Requirements Document Sample Document Template (PRD)
+A Product Requirements Document Sample Document Template (PRD) in GitHub Markdown for simplicity.